Khongchai/vocab/README.md

 Eventually, this repo will contains the full specs, the language server, and the _vocab_ to _json_ parser.

-For now, the only thing being worked on is the vocab extension for the German language.
+All vocab files share the same syntax highlighter (vocab.de, vocab.en, vocab.*), the semantics of each langauge get processed instead in the langauge server.

 # Sample Syntax